Applications for the 2022 Writers Lab are OPEN.

 Yes, we will consider scripts based on prior works, as long as you have secured the underlying rights to the material.
-Please include proof that you have secured these rights when you apply.
-You may email the proof to email@example.com if necessary.
+We ask for proof, in the form of a contact, email, or letter, when your script has reached the Finalist level in the selection process.
+You may email the proof to firstname.lastname@example.org at that time.

 I have a project that is still a treatment.
-If I don't think I will be able to have a draft in screenplay format in time to submit, can I submit my treatment for consideration?
+If I don't think I will be able to have a completed draft in time to submit, can I submit my treatment for consideration?

-No. The Lab is for completed feature-length screenplays only.
+No. The Lab is for completed feature scripts, hour-long pilots and half-hour pilots only.

-While the the Lab will consider scripts at various stages of development:
+While the Lab will consider scripts at various stages of development:

-- Every screenplay must be a feature-length finished draft, in the 90-to-120 page range.
+- Scripts must be either feature-length polished drafts, in the 90-to-120 page range, OR polished pilots that are 22-44 pages (half-hour) or 45-75 pages (hour-long).
 You are free to use a software of your choice, as long as the script is converted to a PDF before submission.

-- We will not consider screenplay fragments, treatments, synopses, TV scripts, book excerpts, or stage plays.
+- We will not consider screenplay fragments, treatments, synopses, book excerpts, or stage plays.